cty012/corn-ui/docs/README.md

 1. Follow the [instructions](https://github.com/cty012/corn) to build and install the Corn Game Engine.
 Retrieve the library in the `dist` folder and place it in the `deps` of this project.

-2. Run the following command, replacing `<profile>` with your desired Conan profile:
+2. Run the following command, replacing `<profile>` with your own Conan profile:

    ```shell
    conan install . -pr=<profile> -of=conan/<profile> -b=missing